Zoom (Jessi song)

 "Zoom" is a song by Korean-American rapper and singer Jessi.
 It was released on April 13, 2022, by P Nation and distributed by Kakao Entertainment.
-An upbeat hip hop and trap song, "Zoom" was written by Jessi, Psy, Bobblehead, and Yumdda and produced by Psy, Yoo Geon-hyung, and Bayb.
+An upbeat hip hop and trap song, "Zoom" was written by Jessi, Psy, Bobblehead, and Yumdda.

 "Zoom" was the final release by Jessi under P Nation, as she would depart the label on July 6, 2022.

 Background and release

 In October 2021, Jessi released the digital single "Cold Blooded", in collaboration with the Mnet reality show Street Woman Fighter.
 In March 2022, P Nation then announced that she would be coming back with a new single that April.
 The first teaser trailer was released to YouTube on April 11, 2022, followed by a second on April 12.
 "Zoom" was released to digital music platforms as a single on April 13, 2022.

 Composition

-"Zoom" is an upbeat K-pop and hip hop song, inspired by people's desire to be "photographed and get attention from others", which Jessi called "a sad reality" in an interview with NME.
-The song was written by Jessi, Psy, Bobblehead, and Yumdda and produced by Psy, Yoo Geon-hyung, and Bayb.
-Running for two minutes and 55 seconds, "Zoom" is composed in the key of F# major and at a tempo of 100 BPM.
+"Zoom" is an upbeat hip hop and trap song, inspired by people's desire to be "photographed and get attention from others", which Jessi called "a sad reality" in an interview with NME.
+The song was written by Jessi, Psy, Bobblehead, and Yumdda, while it was arranged by the later two.
+The song was composed in the key of F# major with tempo of 100 BPM.